uspki/policies/certificate-policy.md

 For the status of Subordinate CA Certificates, the root CA shall update information provided via OCSP at least (i) every 31 days and (ii) within 24 hours after revoking a Subordinate CA Certificate.

-If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder shall not respond with a "good" status and shall respond with an "unknown" status.
+If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder shall not respond with a "good" status.
 The CA shall monitor the responder for such requests as part of its security response procedures.

 #### 4.9.11 Other forms of revocation advertisements available
 Subscribers may rely on stapling, in accordance with RFC4366, to distribute OCSP responses.
 The CA shall be responsible for supporting OCSP status responses even if a Subscriber decides to staple OCSP responses.

 #### 4.9.12 Special requirements related to key compromise
-See Section 4.9.1
+See section 4.9.1

 In the case of a compromise of a CA certificate, the CA must immediately notify the FPKI PA that the CA certificate has been compromised.
-See Section 5.7.1 for incident handling procedures.
+See section 5.7.1 for incident handling procedures.

 #### 4.9.13 Circumstances for suspension
 Certificates issued under this policy shall not be suspended.